-Other steps we have taken thus far to demonstrate our commitment to improving gender diversity in our business, include:
+The steps we have taken thus far to demonstrate our commitment to improving gender diversity in our business, include:

-- Increasing the percentage of female employees at Leadership Team level, through both internal promotion and external recruitment (10% 2020, 38% 2022).
-All understand the difficulties faced by women in progressing to senior levels of the industry and are in a position to provide us with key insights into ways we can work differently to help improve our gender diversity at a senior level.
-We recognise that a leadership team which is diverse and inclusive will lead to better decisions. - Policy changes around Hybrid Working and Flexible Working.
+- We undertook a mentoring pilot with 3 high potential women from across the business in 2023 giving them access to senior leaders to support them in their professional development. - Launch of our 'Better Together' staff inclusivity forum to provide a place where employees can share their challenges, experiences and ideas to drive a more equitable, diverse and inclusive workforce. - Commenced a campaign to expand our workforce diversity data, including socio-economic background, to better understand our people, their challenges and their needs. - Policy changes around Hybrid Working and Flexible Working.
 In October 2020, we introduced our Flexible Working Promise to make it clear that any role can be done flexibly, and to encourage all employees at all levels to have open discussions with their line manager about how they want to work.
-In April 2022 we rolled out our new hybrid working policy, to ensure that all our people have the ability to retain a level of flexibility in terms of working location, so that they are able to balance work and home commitments more easily. - Introduction of a new enhanced Maternity Policy providing 12 weeks full pay followed by 12 weeks of half pay rather than statutory pay only, to ensure our female employees feel supported financially to take time off after the birth of their child. - Introduction of a new Flexible Maternity Policy for senior female employees which will allow them the ability to phase back into the business at their own pace and/or keep in touch to minimise loss of earnings and maintain up-to-date knowledge of the operation. - New policies and enhancements to existing policies.
-We introduced paid fertility leave, paid pregnancy loss leave, and paid parental bereavement leave. - Strategic focus on diversity and inclusion.
+In April 2022 we rolled out our new hybrid working policy, to ensure that all our people have the ability to retain a level of flexibility in terms of working location, so that they are able to balance work and home commitments more easily. - Introduction of a new enhanced Maternity Policy providing 12 weeks full pay followed by 12 weeks of half pay rather than statutory pay only, to ensure our female employees feel supported financially to take time off after the birth of their child. - Introduction of a new Flexible Maternity Policy for senior female employees which allows them the ability to phase back into the business at their own pace and/or keep in touch to minimise loss of earnings and maintain up-to-date knowledge of the operation. - New policies and enhancements to existing policies.
+We introduced paid fertility leave, paid pregnancy loss leave, and paid parental bereavement leave in 2022. - Strategic focus on diversity and inclusion.
 We launched our new company-wide core values and behaviours in 2021, to be really clear about the kind of a culture we want to have.
 To reflect our commitment to diversity and inclusion as a whole, we have introduced 'Inclusive' as a new core behaviour.
 These behaviours filter through all elements of our people processes and activities, including performance management, talent management, recruitment, and reward and recognition, to ensure these are fully embedded in our culture.

 - New and more robust equality and diversity training for all staff.
 Through our new online Learning Management System, we have been able to obtain access to much more modern and effective learning material to support us in educating our people on diversity and inclusion, both on entry to the company, and every year thereafter. - Unconscious Bias training mandated annually for all line managers to ensure they are educated on what it is and how to avoid doing it. - All vacancies are advertised as 'open to discuss flexible working' to avoid deterring applicants who may have to work part time to accommodate childcare or other commitments. - Appointment of a new Head of Talent & Development to support us in building out formal development programmes and succession planning, to ensure the talent pipeline for the future is gender balanced.

-Over the next year, we will have a real focus on improving access to development and growth opportunities, with a commitment to:
+Over the next year, we will have a focus on improving access to development and growth opportunities, as well as seeking out ways to encourage and facilitate a greater percentage of female applicants for senior and technical roles, with a commitment to: